Mutestock/cphsoft/dbd/extra/redis_teaching_demonstration/redis_teaching_demo/readme.md

-This will be hosted with gunicorn.
-Gunicorn can't be used with windows.

 ##
 For development purposes, the backend can be run with:
-> python main.py
+> python src/main.py

 ## Poetry guide

-cd to back/diagram_webservice
+cd to this directory
 ### To enter environment:
 >poetry shell